Waltham Windmill: Later years

 In 2001 the windmill cap and sails were removed for restoration and repaint.
 In 2013 the windmill was restored at a cost of £30,000.

+In 2024, the cap and sails were again removed to enable significant restoration, part funded by a £163,120 grant from Historic England which added the mill to its "at risk" register.
+The mill was finally re-assembled in early 2026.

 The windmill today

 The windmill itself is funded via the Waltham Windmill Preservation Society and the Waltham Windmill Trust.
 Various support events are held throughout the year, including an annual firework display.
 Within the grounds are a miniature railway, an exhibition dedicated to the RAF within the Rural Life museum, and a cafe.